sjain1992/awesome-tech/docs/devops-itil.md

 - Working knowledge of networking and security concepts
 - Experience working with architecture or engineering disciplines
 - Experience working with containers – Docker / Mesos

+### Example 2
+DevOps Engineer, London, 3 to 6 Months Contract (Adroc007) London, England
+Salary:	GBP400 - GBP525 per day
+DevOps Engineer / Infrastructure Engineer / Linux / git / Puppet / Chef / Ansible / Salt / Jenkins / Bamboo / Kanban / Scrum

+I am presently recruiting for one of the UKs most respected medical research companies who are growing their operations rapidly in 2016/17.
+They are looking to hire three DevOps Engineers / Infrastructure Engineers immediately to be based in their HQ in London on an initial 3 to 6 month contract.

+Please find a brief description below:

+Job Responsibilities, requirements and skills:

+Version control systems experience - A thorough understanding of git, as a minimum Configuration management expertise – commercial knowledge of at least one of: Puppet, Chef, Ansible and/or Salt Continuous Integration capability – solid knowledge of either Jenkins and/or Bamboo Exposure to Kanban and Scrum
+Expertise in one language as a minimum (Go, Python, Java) Experienced in a matrix team /multidisciplinary project working Ability to impart knowledge to others in the team and within the organisation Partner with colleagues to improve processes and performance Knowledge of scheduling systems – Nomad, SGE, LSF and Mesos (Desirable)

+Location: London
+Rate: £Negotiable
+Salary:	GBP400 - GBP525 per day
+Contract Length: 3 to 6 Months initial (Extensions)

+Please forward your updated CV for immediate consideration or refer a friend.

+### Example 3
+Big Data DevOps Engineer - London - Eligible for SC Clearance

+Square One are looking for a Big Data Devops Engineer to come on board for a 6 month contract based in London

+Role Definitions/Duties
+DevOps for Hadoop platform on major government programme.
+Help deliver and develop the continuous integration pipeline for the Hadoop stack.
+Help design and deliver the target cloud infrastructure for the Hadoop stack.
+Analysis, authoring of user stories and detailed design.
+Development of code, scripts, configuration and build automation.
+Provide specialist Hadoop and big data expertise.
+Engage with all members of the scrum team to ensure the technology meets the user needs.
+Prototype and prove concepts quickly.
+Identify and mitigate risks in development and technology

+Skills Required
+Skills Split - 70% DevOps, 30% Hadoop
+Excellent overall knowledge Dev Ops, continuous delivery and environment build on large development programmes.
+Excellent knowledge of cloud hosting and virtualised infrastructure.
+Demonstrable experience of infrastructure as code.
+Strong hands-on experience with virtualisation and cloud technologies, such as VMWare vCloud, AWS and others.
+Experience with low level environment design.
+Strong experience in infrastructure automation tools such as Blueprints, Puppet and Chef Deep understanding of Linux and/or Unix Operating Systems Experience administering one or more database products, including Hadoop/HDFS.
+Experience in using monitoring tools
+Good understanding of IT security
+Nice to have - Specific experience with automated deployment of the Hortonworks Hadoop distribution.

+Security
+SC clearable (can start with BPSS but must be clearable).

+This is a 6 month contract based in Central London paying excellent day rates starting ASAP.

+Big Data DevOps Engineer - London - Eligible for SC Clearance

 # ITIL
 ## Is DevOps replacing ITIL?